bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/automated-testing.md

 }
 ```

-The default behaviour of how the status of a data plane and a Kafka cluster are updated are as follows:
+The default behaviour of how the status of a data plane and a Dinosaur cluster are updated are as follows:
 - **Data plane cluster update**: Retrieves all clusters in the database in a `waiting_for_kas_fleetshard_operator` state and updates it to `ready` once all of the addons are installed.
-- **Kafka cluster update**: Retrieves all Kafkas that can be processed by the KAS Fleetshard Operator (i.e. Kafkas not in an `accepted` or `preparing` state).
-Any Kafkas marked for deletion are updated to `deleting`.
-Kafkas with any other status are updated to `ready`.
+- **Dinosaur cluster update**: Retrieves all Dinosaurs that can be processed by the KAS Fleetshard Operator (i.e. Dinosaurs not in an `accepted` or `preparing` state).
+Any Dinosaurs marked for deletion are updated to `deleting`.
+Dinosaurs with any other status are updated to `ready`.

 These default behaviours can be changed by setting the update status implementation.
 For example, the implementation for updating a data plane cluster status can be changed by calling the `SetUpdateDataplaneClusterStatusFunc` of the Mock KAS Fleetshard Sync builder: